runrig-coop/hedgerows/index.md

 Genna's comments fused together the final conceptual links between enclosure and the more erudite legal and socioeconomic theories I'd been reading about recently.
-There is a strain of communitarian social thought, often associated with Murray Bookchin's theory of social ecology, that draws upon the legal principle of "usufruct" as an alternative to absolute property rights.
+There is a strain of communitarian thought, often associated with Murray Bookchin's theory of social ecology, that draws upon the legal principle of "usufruct" as an alternative to absolute property rights.
 It was a concept I was still struggling to grasp, particularly how the rights of usufruct were distinguished from real property rights (_jus in re propria_).
 How I understood it was that usufruct grants the rightsholder both the free use of an asset as well as the profits or other material gains that arise from it.
-These are termed _usus_ and _fructus_ in civil law respectively, hence _usufruct_.
-Real property ownership grants all of that plus the right to dispose of the asset (_abusus_) however one sees fit.
-That can include consuming, selling, irrevocably modifying or destroying it.[^jus]
+These are termed _usus_ and _fructus_ in civil law, hence _usufruct_.
+Real property ownership grants all of that plus the right to dispose of the asset (_abusus_).
+That can include consuming, selling, irrevocably altering or destroying it.[^jus]

 What I struggled with most was this: If someone is entitled to use an asset and its produce however one saw fit, how did that differ substantially from the